IBM/aspera-cli/README.md

 ascli config echo @zlib:@base64:@file:myfile.dat
 ```

-Example: Create a value as a hash, with one key and the value is read from a file:
+Example: Create a value as a Hash, with one key and the value is read from a file:

 ```bash
 ascli config echo @ruby:'{"token_verification_key"=>File.read("mykey.txt")}'
 ```

-Example: read a csv file and create a list of hash for bulk provisioning:
+Example: read a csv file and create a list of Hash for bulk provisioning:

 ```bash
 cat test.csv